LuzTellez/AzureEvalucionesFinales/01-Work With Managed Disk Snapshots.md

 - Prepared to create a managed disk snapshot.
 - Created a snapshot of an existing managed disk.
 - Created a new managed disk from the snapshot.
-- Created a virtual machine from the new managed disk.
+- Created a virtual machine from the new managed disk.--